ankitpokhrel/WooCommerce-Multiple-Free-Gift/README.md

 * [Wiki](https://github.com/ankitpokhrel/WooCommerce-Multiple-Free-Gift/wiki)

 ### WooCommerce Multiple Free Gift PRO
 A premium version of this plugin is also available.
-Users looking for more timely/in-depth support and extended features are encouraged to check out [WooCommerce Multiple Free Gift PRO](http://ankitpokhrel.com/explore/downloads/woocommerce-multiple-free-gift-plugin-pro/).
+Users looking for more timely/in-depth support and extended features are encouraged to check out [WooCommerce Multiple Free Gift PRO](https://lilmonkee.com/product/woocommerce-multiple-free-gift-plugin-pro/).

-### Author available for hire
-I'm available for freelance work.
-Remote worldwide or locally around Nepal.
-Drop me a line @ankitpokhrel if you like.

-### Support WMFG
-If you think this script is useful and saves you a lot of work, a lot of costs (PHP developers are expensive) and let you sleep much better, then donating a small amount or buying a [premium version](http://ankitpokhrel.com/explore/downloads/woocommerce-multiple-free-gift-plugin-pro/) would be very cool.

 ### Questions about this project?
 Please feel free to report any bug found.
 Pull requests, issues, and plugin recommendations are more than welcome!